 It is said that in Pilgrimstad the trees around the pilgrim spring used to be full of walking sticks as the pilgrims were cured of their ailments after drinking its water.
 Next to the spring, the House of the Pilgrims chapel was inaugurated about twenty years ago.
 Something unique was discovered in a gravel pit in the area; an 80,000-year-old mammoth bone.

-The route passes Runberget hill and continues to Svedje, where the King’s Stone (Kungsstenen) attests that Karl XIV Johan ate breakfast here in 1835.
-The barley had frozen overnight, and this was the first time the king saw frosty grain.
-The route continues to Hållsta mill and through the villages of Balsta, Slåtte and Bodal with a view of the mountains.
-The flower emblem of Jämtland, the protected nigritella nigra orchid, grows in the area.
-The area has Sweden’s finest limestone, and there is a stone museum in Gusta.
-Scandinavia’s leading stone industry thrived there in the 1920s.
+The path passes Runberget mountain and in Svedje you can see “Kungastenen” a rock indicating where King Karl XIV Johan ate breakfast in 1835.
+The barley had frozen overnight, and it was the first time that the king had seen frosted crops.
+The hike continues towards Hållsta mill, through the villages Balsta, Slåtte and Bodal offering views of the mountains.
+Gymnademia, a protected orchid and the regional flower of Jämtland, grows in this area.

 In Berge, by Storflatåkern field you can see what the area looked like before the 1800s with its stone cairns.
 The limestone in the area is the best in Sweden and there is a stone museum in Gusta.
 In the 1920s Scandinavia’s largest stone industry flourished in this area.